Do stable timetables improve psychology students’ experience?

 • Surfaces timetable-related comments and sentiment over time, from provider to programme, with drill-downs for psychology.

-• Enables like-for-like comparisons by subject cluster, demographics, mode and site, so teams can target the full-time cohorts most affected by timetable change.
+• Enables like-for-like comparisons by subject cluster, demographics, mode, and site, so teams can target the full-time cohorts most affected by timetable change.

-• Produces compact, anonymised summaries for programme and timetabling teams, with export options for boards, committees and TEF or NSS action planning.
+• Produces compact, anonymised summaries for programme and timetabling teams, with export options for boards, committees, and TEF or NSS action planning.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.